zhongxingyu/Seer/README.md

 ```
 The JAR file `CRF-Transform-Prediction-0.1-SNAPSHOT.jar` will be created and (for simplicity) it will be referenced as `CRF.jar` for the rest of this guide.

-### Step 1: Extracting transforms on AST nodes and analysis of characteristics of AST nodes
+### Step 1: Extracting transforms on AST nodes, analysis of characteristics of AST nodes

 To train the CRF model, our approach needs training data with repair transforms attached to AST nodes.
 In addition, to establish the observation-based feature functions in CRF, our approach needs to analyze the characteristics of AST nodes.
 To achieve this, use the following command:
 ```